Trust Administration: Controlling, Protecting, and Distributing Trust Assets

 Recording of a 90-minute CLE video webinar with Q&A

-This CLE webinar will provide trusts and estates counsel an in-depth analysis of key challenges in trust administration.
+This CLE course will provide trusts and estates counsel an in-depth analysis of key challenges in trust administration.
 The panel will discuss complex issues encountered by practitioners, dividing and distributing trust assets, tax planning and reporting challenges, and making final distributions.
 The panel will also discuss key issues involving loans to beneficiaries, investments, disbursing fees and expenses, and other challenges for trusts and estates counsel.

 - Trustee's duties and powers